-The Protestant Ethic and the Spirit of Capitalism, 1905
+The Protestant Ethic and the Spirit of Capitalism, 1905 Max Weber

-Max Weber

-Classical interpretation by religion

-Max Weber explanation: the role of protestantism in the development of capitalism.

-Individual enrichment is proof that one is God's chosen

-Versus...

-Catholic tradition: the poor more easily enters the kingdom of God

-Religious cultural roots could explain behavioral biases like entrepreneurial spirit (promoted inD); acceptance (D)/inhibition (F) of commercial activities and accumulation of wealth; perception of money as the major symbol of value (D) or as a sin (F); negative perception (D) of the idea of debt (Schulden) because Schuld is bad / more neutral in F.

-A contemporary version of the Weberian approach
+Classical interpretation by religion Max Weber explanation: the role of protestantism in the development of capitalism.
+Individual enrichment is proof that one is God's chosen Versus...
+Catholic tradition: the poor more easily enters the kingdom of God Religious cultural roots could explain behavioral biases like: - acceptance (D) versus inhibition (F) of commercial activities and accumulation of wealth - perception of money as the major symbol of value (D) versus related to greed (F) A contemporary version of the Weberian approach The three European traditions:

-Pr Dr Peter Nieschmidt

-German business consultant, pedagogue, philosopher, historian...

-The three European traditions:

 - Catholic

 - Lutheran

 - Calvinist

 The Catholic tradition partly carries Greek/Roman philosophy: The wise man does not work for subsistence, but for the beauty of art, sciences, philosophical thought, or for the sake of organization and protection of the City (polis), the praise of God(s), etc.

 Aristotle's conception of growth and development: any sort of economic accumulation is bad because it will destroy the sustainable order of the City.
 Interest rate is against nature.

 Labour is the typical activity of slaves.
 Commerce is for foreigners or immigrants, not natives.

 The difference between Luther and Calvin

-For Peter Nieschmidt, the difference is very important It is related to the concept of labor
+The difference is important

+It is related to the concept of labor

 Luther:

 The good man is a worker.
 By working in the best possible way he/she gets closer to God.

-German etymology: Beruf (profession) and Berufung (vocation)

-The wording profession in Germany (and in France) is not restricted to activities like lawyers, doctors, architects....
+German etymology: Beruf (profession) and Berufung (vocation) The wording profession in Germany (and in France) is not restricted to activities like lawyers, doctors, architects....
 The artisans and the industrial workers are classified in professions as well.
 Calvin:

 The human nature is corrupted (natura corrupta).
 The best way to help ordinary people not to fall in vice (laziness, crime, fornication...) is to keep them busy.
 When they work hard they keep quiet.
 In such a context, the quality of work is not more important than the quantity.

-National types

-Central European countries like Germany are strongly influenced by Lutheran tradition.
+National types Central European countries like Germany are strongly influenced by Lutheran tradition.
 England and the Netherlands are influenced by the thought of Calvin.
 France and southern European countries have kept the Catholic attitude.
 Germany:

 The cult of quality in the production.
 Workers are respected.
 They must find the profession they are "elected" for.
 Importance of training systems.
 Anglo-Saxon world:

 The important thing is efficiency in the production.
 For that, organization of production is more important than individual skills.
 Workers find "jobs" on the labor market.
 Latin countries: